ga-wdi-exercises/websocket-arcade/README.md

 - Hangman (Think: Pixel Art)
 - Pictionary

+## How do you start?

+#### Elect a leader...
+Maybe!
+Some groups work well when they designate a person whose job isn't to be The Decider, nor The Do-er of Stuff, but rather to be the Official Checker of Whether Everyone's Contributing Equally -- a role which requires no coding experience whatsoever.
+Some groups don't work well this way.
+The important thing is to not be afraid to talk about it.

+#### Agree on Github
+Whose repository will be the master?
+Who will be working on which files, to prevent merge conflicts?
+Will you be branching, forking, or both?

+#### Scope the game
+Begin by assuming the players will play by the rules, and that they'll know when the game is over.
+Don't worry about, say, preventing players from going out of turn or putting their pieces in the wrong places until later on, when you have something that works.

+#### Set a timeline
+We'd suggest aiming to have a working user interface by the end of Thursday, and to add in rules and errors and persistence on Friday.

+#### Divide and conquer
+The main interactions to consider in this app are:
+- The interactions between the browser and Node
+- The interactions between Node and Mongo
+- The interactions between the user and the browser (Backbone)
+- The user experience (HTML and CSS)

+You may want to try assigning a point-person to cover each relationship.

 ## Playing from different computers

 If you option-click on the wifi symbol in your menu bar, you should be able to see your current IP address.
 It'll be something like 172.20.3.229